lancedb/lancedb/docs/src/examples/transformerjs_embedding_search_nodejs.md

-# Vector embedding search using TransformersJS and NodeJS
+# Vector embedding search using TransformersJS

+## Embed and query data from LacneDB using TransformersJS

 This example shows how to use the [transformers.js](https://github.com/xenova/transformers.js) library to perform vector embedding search using LanceDB's Javascript API.